EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 cleos create account eosio helloworld PUBLICKEY -p eosio@active
 ```

-Let's explore what just happened in the interaction between cleos (your CLI client) and keosd (the wallet process)
+Let's explore what just happened in the interaction between cleos (your CLI client) and keosd (the wallet process):

-- `cleos create account` created a transaction that includes an action called "createaccount" which instructs the blockchain to *create an account* by the *eosio* account named *helloworld* with the same *PUBLICKEY* assigned to both the *owner* and *active* permission of the account.
+- `cleos create account` created a transaction that includes an action called `newaccount` which instructs the blockchain to *create an account* by the `eosio` account named `helloworld` with the same *PUBLICKEY* assigned to both the *owner* and *active* permission of the account.
 - cleos passes this created transaction to keosd to be signed, along with some extra data.
 - The `-p eosio@active` part at the end of the command instructs cleos to explicitly ask keosd (again, the wallet process) to search for a key that fulfills the authorization requirements for the `active` permission  of the `eosio` account.
-- We imported the eosio account's key earlier in this guide.
+- We imported the `eosio` account's key earlier in this guide.
 So when keosd has confirmed this, keosd signs the provided transaction without exposing the private keys and returns the signed transaction to cleos.
-- Cleos then broadcasts the signed transaction to the blockchain.
+- cleos then broadcasts the signed transaction to the blockchain.

 We can view that this process was success executed by calling the following.